3141592654/cs221hw4/README.md

     Question 2
 Algorithm has O(n) complexity as a function of npoints.
+NOTE: Github's previewer isn't displaying the table properly.
+Opening the file itself should fix that.

 npoints		estimate	runtime
 10		3.12		0.004s